riantechy/Django-Practice/README.md

 # Django-Project
-This is the project for voting. the user signs in to his/her account if he/she already have an account or Signs up if doesn't have.
-When the user is loged in he/she can vote, also he can update and edit his/her account.
+This is the project entails an online voting platform.
+User can signup, signs-in and vote.
-Admin is the one who see the final polls, update the site for users to vote again and also he/she can add users, delete or update their details.
+The admin can Login, update the site for users to vote, can add users, delete or update their details and see the final polls